anbox-cloud/discourse-docs/ref/application-manifest.md

 `software`            |  A software-based video encoder

 When `gpu` video encoder is specified in the manifest, AMS can fail to create an application if:
- - All GPU slots are used up by running containers.
+ - All GPU slots are used up by running instances.
  - There is no GPU support across the entire LXD cluster.

 <a name="watchdog"></a>